OfficeDev/TrainingContent/O3653/O3653-9 Deep Dive into Office 365 with the Microsoft Graph API for Groups/MSAL Lab.md

    2. Once you send the message, you will see the message appear in the list of conversations:
       ![Screenshot of the previous step](Images/Figure04.png)

 6. At this point the current user (*Rob Walters*) is not subscribed to the group.
 Ideally all messages to this group should show up in his mailbox.
-To do this, right click the group name on left-hand navigation, select **View Details**, then click the eclipse button and then click **Subscribe**.
+To do this, click **Joined** button on top navigation, select **Subscribe to this group by email**.

     > Conversations are just one of the features available in groups.
 In addition to conversations there is a shared calendar, files, notebook and other options.
 Feel free to explore and add additional content.

     ![Screenshot of the previous step](Images/Figure28.png)

 ### Interact with the Group as a Member
 1. In the last section you added another user (*Janice Galvin*) as a member when you created the group.
 Login as this user on the same **https://mail.office365.com** site.
 2. Once you login, you will see the **Contoso Merger Working Group** listed in the left-hand navigation.
 Select the group.
-3. Locate the conversation that was created in the previous step & click the **reply all** link to leave a comment:
+3. Locate the conversation that was created in the previous step and click the **reply all** link to leave a comment:
     ```
     I used to work for a valuation firm... let me dig up a contact and get back to you.
     ```